helenalendowski/ais_cd/README.md

 ## Raspberry Pi set up
 1. Install OpenPlotter OS on Raspberry Pi 4 https://openplotter.readthedocs.io/en/latest/getting_started/downloading.html.
-You can follow this tutorial: https://www.youtube.com/watch?v=WIW1iKOsoGk on YouTube.
+You can follow this [tutorial on YouTube] (https://www.youtube.com/watch?v=WIW1iKOsoGk).
 1.1 Download OpenPlotter Starting version from: https://cloud.openmarine.net/s/mxrBi5K7zRj2gDq -> unzip the folder 1.2 Download Raspberry Pi Imager: https://www.raspberrypi.com/software/ and install it.
 Run it to write the imager that you just unzipped (in 1.1) on the SD card.
 1.3 Put SD card into Raspberry Pi, power it and follow set up wizard (set country, change password (default: "raspberry"), connect to wireless network or plugin network cable, update software).
 1.4 Reboot
-2. Set up gps. you can follow this tutorial: https://www.youtube.com/watch?v=umfw8uLDkc0 on YouTube.
+2. Set up gps. you can follow this [tutorial on YouTube](https://www.youtube.com/watch?v=umfw8uLDkc0).
 2.1 Go to "Pi" -> "OpenPlotter" -> "Serial" -> "Devices"
 2.2 Connect gps dongle to one of the Raspberry Pi ports and click "Refresh" 2.3 Click on the device, enter an alias in lower case letters at least 4 characters (e.g., "gnss"), select "NMEA 0183" for data and press "Apply"
 2.4 Go to the "Connections" tab, click on the device and "Add to Signal K", select "AUTO" 2.5 Go to OpenCPN -> „Options“ -> „Connections“ and apply the Signal K Protocol {Type: Network, Protocol: TCP, Address: localhost, DataPort: 3000, Receive Input on this Port)
 2.6 To test the hardware open "OpenCPN", if everthing is correct you see three green bars in the upper right corner and a red boat icon on the map which is your location.
 Note: place the gps device close to a window.
 3. Set up LED and find out resistor.
-Raspberry Pi General Purpose Input/Output (GPIO) pins: https://pinout.xyz/# You need: breadboard, jumper wires, LED, resistor
+Raspberry Pi see [General Purpose Input/Output (GPIO) pins](https://pinout.xyz/#).
+You need: breadboard, jumper wires, LED, and resistor.
 3.1 Calculate the difference between the voltage of the Pi (3,3V) and the LED (e.g., 2V): 3.3V - 2V = 1.3V.
 The higher the voltage, the brighter the LED.
-3.2 The amperage is specified in the datasheet with up to 500mA (https://datasheets.raspberrypi.com/rpi4/raspberry-pi-4-datasheet.pdf).
+3.2 The amperage is specified in the [datasheet](https://datasheets.raspberrypi.com/rpi4/raspberry-pi-4-datasheet.pdf) with up to 500mA.
 Calculate resistor: R = U/I. Take the next higher available resistor.
 The larger the resistance, the more it limits the current.
 3.3 Connect LED cathode (shorter LED leg) to a ground pin.
 3.4 Connect LED anode (longer LED leg) to the positive supply of the circuit.
 And adjust GPIO pin (led_pin) in collision_detection.py